tengrommel/leetcode_in_rust/leetcode/game_programming_patterns.md

 - To wrap it up, there’s a short See Also section that shows how this pattern relates to others and points you to real-world open source code that uses it.

+# What is Software Architecture?

+If you read this book cover to cover, you won’t come away knowing the linear algebra behind 3D graphics or the calculus behind game physics.
+It won’t show you how to alpha-beta prune your AI’s search tree or simulate a room’s reverberation in your audio playback.

+Wow, this paragraph would make a terrible ad for the book.

+Instead, this book is about the code between all of that.
+It’s less about writing code than it is about organizing it.
+Every program has some organization, even if it’s just “jam the whole thing into main() and see what happens”, so I think it’s more interesting to talk about what makes for good organization.
+How do we tell a good architecture from a bad one?

+I’ve been mulling over this question for about five years.
+Of course, like you, I have an intuition about good design.
+We’ve all suffered through codebases so bad, the best you could hope to do for them is take them out back and put them out of their misery.

+Let’s admit it, most of us are responsible for a few of those.

+A lucky few have had the opposite experience, a chance to work with beautifully designed code.
+The kind of codebase that feels like a perfectly appointed luxury hotel festooned with concierges waiting eagerly on your every whim.
+What’s the difference between the two?

+# What is good software architecture?

+> For me, good design means that when I make a change, it's as if the entire program was crafted in anticipation of it.
+I can solve a task with just a few choice function calls that slot in perfectly, leaving not the slightest ripple on the placid surface of the code.

+That sounds pretty, but it's not exactly actionable.
+"Just write your code so that changes don't disturb its placid surface."
+Right.

+Let me break that down a bit.
+The first key piece is that architecture is about change.
+Someone has to be modifying the codebase.
+If no one is touching the code — whether because it’s perfect and complete or so wretched no one will sully their text editor with it — its design is irrelevant.
+The measure of a design is how easily it accommodates changes.
+With no changes, it’s a runner who never leaves the starting line.

+# How do you make a change?

+Before you can change the code to add a new feature, to fix a bug, or for whatever reason caused you to fire up your editor, you have to understand what the existing code is doing.
+You don’t have to know the whole program, of course, but you need to load all of the relevant pieces of it into your primate brain.

+It’s weird to think that this is literally an OCR process.

+We tend to gloss over this step, but it’s often the most time-consuming part of programming.
+If you think paging some data from disk into RAM is slow, try paging it into a simian cerebrum over a pair of optical nerves.

+Once you’ve got all the right context into your wetware, you think for a bit and figure out your solution.
+There can be a lot of back and forth here, but often this is relativel straightforward.

+Once you understand the problem and the parts of the code it touches, the actual coding is sometimes trivial.

+You beat your meaty fingers on the keyboard for a while until the right colored lights blink on screen and you’re done, right?
+Not just yet!
+Before you write tests and send it off for code review, you often have some cleanup to do.

+Did I say “tests”?
+Oh, yes, I did.
+It’s hard to write unit tests for some game code, but a large fraction of the codebase is perfectly testable.

+I won’t get on a soapbox here, but I’ll ask you to consider doing more automated testing if you aren’t already.
+Don’t you have better things to do than manually validate stuff over and over again?

+You jammed a bit more code into your game, but you don’t want the next person to come along to trip over the wrinkles you left throughout the source.
+Unless the change is minor, there’s usually a bit of reorganization to do to make your new code integrate seamlessly with the rest of the program.
+If you do it right, the next person to come along won’t be able to tell when any line of code was written